Tesla Model 3 Long Range

 Interior

-The interior of the Tesla Model 3 Long Range is minimalistic, featuring high-quality materials in several areas instead of hard plastic.
-Additionally, it includes a traditional center console that separates the driver and passenger with integrated storage.
+The interior of the Tesla Model 3 Long Range is minimalist and uses high-quality materials on several surfaces rather than hard plastic.
+It also has a traditional center console that separates the driver and front passenger areas and provides integrated storage.

 You can choose between several interior designs.